cumulus13/gitignore/README.md

-# 🚀 GitIgnore Generator
+# 🚀 GitIgnore Generator (`gitign`)

-A powerful and user-friendly Python script to generate `.gitignore` files with default entries, custom patterns, or templates from [gitignore.io](https://gitignore.io).
+A powerful and user-friendly Python script to generate `.gitignore` files with default entries, custom patterns, or templates from [gitignore.io](https://gitignore.io) and to effortlessly create, manage, and clean your `.gitignore` files.
 Features rich console output and smart duplicate detection.

 ## ✨ Features